den0un/CsgoReportBot/README.md

 # What you need
 <p>First of all you need Steam Accounts that have steam guard disabled (this code can not work with Steam Guard).
 Then you get the accounts and put them in the accounts.txt file.</p>

-Note: make sure that the accounts are like USERNAME:PASSWORD this is important for the code to work!!<br>
+- make sure that the accounts are like USERNAME:PASSWORD this is important for the code to work!!<br>

-This code works fine on windows, but if you want it to work on linux you need to change os.system('cls') to os.system('clear')<br>
+- This code works fine on windows, but if you want it to work on linux you need to change os.system('cls') to os.system('clear')<br>

 - Its better to put the steam accounts into a database to make it easy to manage.<br></p>